Pierrefonds, Quebec: Origin of the name Pierrefonds

-One of the leading figures who brought about the 1904 split was a famous (or infamous), fiery notary named Joseph-Adolphe Chauret.
-Always in the limelight, this colourful fellow was praised by some and criticized by others.
-His reputation remains controversial to this day, mostly because of his stormy and ostentatious lifestyle.
+One of the leading figures who brought about the 1904 split was a notary named Joseph-Adolphe Chauret.

 Inspired by an engraving of the feudal Castle of Pierrefonds in Oise, France, in 1902 Chauret built a turreted, gabled residence with the inscription Château de Pierrefonds on two of its socles.
 The building only somewhat resembled the much heralded fortress Chauret finally visited in 1911 when he journeyed in Europe.
 At a time when few people travelled abroad, his trip aroused considerable curiosity among local residents – so much so that crowds greeted him upon his return to Canada.

 The name Pierrefonds therefore can be traced to Chauret’s residence.

 In 1987, Chauret's property was converted into a residence for the elderly named "Château Pierrefonds".

 Demographics

 Pre-amalgamation demographics, Canada 2001 Census.